-- Go to https://datacentersupport.lenovo.com/products/servers/thinksystem/sr650v4/downloads/driver-list/to see the latest firmware and driver updates for your server. - Go to "Update the firmware" in User Guide or System Configuration Guide for more information on firmware updating tools.
+- Go to https://datacentersupport.lenovo.com/products/servers/thinksystem/sr650v4/downloads/driver-list/ to see the latest firmware and driver updates for your server. - Go to "Update the firmware" on page 392 for more information on firmware updating tools.

-- Touch the static-protective package that contains the new part to any unpainted surface on the outside of the server.
-Then, take the new part out of the package and place it on a static-protective surface. - Step 2.
+- Step 1.
+Touch the static-protective package that contains the new part to any unpainted surface on the outside of the server.
+Then, take the new part out of the package and place it on a static-protective surface - Step 2.
 (Optional) Remove the drive filler from the drive bay and keep the drive filler in a safe place. - Step 3.
 Install the drive in the drive bay.

 - a.
 Ensure that the drive tray handle is in the open position.
 Slide the drive into the drive bay until it snaps into position. - b.
 2 Close the drive tray handle to lock the drive in place. - Step 4.
 Check the drive LEDs to verify that the drive is operating normally.
-For details, see "Drive LEDs" in User Guide. - Step 5.
+For details, see "Drive LEDs" on page 403. - Step 5.
 Continue to install additional hot-swap drives if necessary.

 - 1. Reinstall the security bezel if you have removed it.
-See "Install the security bezel" on page 301. - 2.
+See "Install the security bezel" on page 355. - 2.
 Use the Lenovo XClarity Provisioning Manager to configure the RAID if necessary.
 For more information, see: